-In June 2022, UKRI announced their intention to contribute £38M towards the establishment of a UK-wide, digitally enabled Floods and Droughts Research Infrastructure (FDRI).
+In June 2022, the UK Research and Innovation department announced their intention to invest £38M towards the establishment of a nationwide, digitally enabled Floods and Droughts Research Infrastructure.

-The investment will facilitate the hydrological science and innovation needed to make the UK more adaptable and resilient to floods and droughts.
-It will include urgently needed UK-wide deployments of instruments for observing our water environment, novel digital solutions to support data use, and testbeds for technological innovations.
 FDRI will advance our understanding of how, when and where floods and droughts occur, enabling improved predictions, robust assessment of impacts and implementation of appropriate mitigation measures.
-It will ensure that the UK continues to provide global leadership for hydrological research and innovation, driving solutions worldwide.
+It will help ensure that the UK continues to play a leading role in hydrological research and innovation, driving solutions worldwide.

 Why is UKRI investing in FDRI?